Higher-Order Transformers With Kronecker-Structured Attention: Method

-Explicitly constructing the full attention matrix $S^h = S_h^{(1)} \otimes S_h^{(2)} \otimes ... \otimes S_h^{(k)}$ in Eq.~\eqref{eq:kronecker_dec} from the factor matrices $S_h^{(i)}$ would negate the computational savings of the Kronecker decomposition.
-Instead, we exploit properties of the Kronecker product and associative law of matrix and tensor multiplication to apply the attention without forming $S^h$.
+Explicitly constructing the full attention matrix $S^h$ using the Kronecker product (Eq.~\eqref{eq:kronecker_prod_dec}) or sum (Eq.~\eqref{eq:kronecker_sum_dec}) formulation from the factor matrices $S_h^{(i)}$ would negate the computational savings of the factorization.
+Instead, we exploit properties of the Kronecker product and the associative law of matrix and tensor multiplication to apply the attention without forming $S^h$ directly.
 Formally, it is easy to check that